HMA is one of the most recognizable VPNs around, and while previously lacking have been making positive strides in recent years.

-HMA’s base is in one of the five eyes countries, specifically the UK.
+HMA is also based in one of the five eyes countries, specifically the UK.
 This means it is subject to the UK’s domestic law which is among the most intrusive in the free world.

-HMA has a track record of complying with local law enforcement and if asked, they will hand all these private details over to the authorities.
+HMA has a track record of complying with local law enforcement and if asked, they will hand over private details over to the authorities.
 It remains to be seen how the changes they have made to their logging practices affect this cooperation

 In the past they have also been known to suspend accounts they deem in breach of the law and actively discourage users from downloading BitTorrent files.
 However, they do now seem to have “P2P” tagged servers which could signal an easing on this policy.

 The latest incarnation of HMA is a big improvement on its predecessors.
 It has slick and well-designed apps, a large server network, reasonable prices and a free trial now available to all.

 Their connection speeds are much improved, they work with most streaming services, and their encryption has been stepped up significantly too.

 There have also been notable improvements to their privacy policies too and it is clear that HMA know they had a lot of room for improvement in this area.

 They deserve credit for their efforts but the truth is that they still have some way to go before their privacy protections are on a par with their competitors.
 More privacy improvements have been promised and we can’t wait to see if HMA can catch up with the pack.

 30-day money back guarantee